flexera-public/policy_templates/compliance/fnms/fnms_low_licenses_available/README.md

 ## What it does

-This policy uses a FlexNet Manger Cloud and looks up all FlexNet Manager Licenses that has lower than xx% available entitlement.
+This policy uses a FlexNet Manger Cloud and looks up all FlexNet Manager Licenses that has lower than user provided percentage.

 The report / Mail output looks like this:
 ![Alt text][emailoutput]